 Since I have a 3 year old, and infant and needing my sanity I cheated on no caffeine and drank Green Tea (which I looked into after, and apparently is fine)… So I’m not a rebel after all.

 Like I said the first few days were H-E-double hockey sticks if you know what I mean.
 Flawless Gwyneth Paltrow had lied to me, I definitely was not glowing from the inside out.
 I was nauseous, tired, lazy, hungry, irritable, and had really bad headaches.
 I really didn’t think it would have that much of an effect on me since we eat fairly healthy most of the time, but it was apparently quite the shock to my system.
-But as we continued and started to figure out what foods worked for us with this diet I learned to love it and by the end never wanted to eat any other way.
+I was taking liposomal glutathione at the same time, which is a detox dietary supplement just to boost the detoxifying effects.
+It didn’t help with how rough I was feeling (as expected), but I’m sure it made a massive difference in my bodies ability to detox as Glutathione is one of the body’s most powerful detoxifiers.
+Nevertheless, as we continued and started to figure out what foods worked for us with this diet I learned to love it and by the end never wanted to eat any other way.

 What I was eating never made me feel bad or bloated, or guilty about what I had eaten.
 We stopped looking at our meals as how could this taste better, but instead as how is this nourishing us and what it was doing for our bodies.
 We didn’t feel the need for lots of sauces, sweetness, or tons of different flavours (not that this diet makes you compromise on flavour at all) we got excited about what ‘good for us’ foods were packed into our meals.
 I actually got more creative with my cooking again having the challenge of new ingredients.